ttudorandrei/DevOps/AUTOSCALING-LOAD-BALANCING.md

 - Choose the appropriate one, in this case `Application Load Balancer`.
 - Name the load balancer
 - For balancer scheme choose `Internet Facing`
-- Allow HTTP Portocol in `Listeners Group` and add new target group name `eng103a-tudor-listeners-groups-lb`
+- Allow HTTP Protocol in `Listeners Group` and add new target group name `eng103a-tudor-listeners-groups-lb`
 - Tick ELB under `Health Checks`
 - Enable Group Metrics and click `next`
 - For `Group Size`, Desired capacity = 2, min cap = 2, max cap = 3